ek488/MusicBeeSonemicGenreCategorizer/README.md

 Intended for those using MusicBee with tracks tagged with RateYourMusic genres.

-RYM has hundreds of genres in their database, so it can be difficult to categorize them.
-By doing the steps below, you can categorize most of them in MusicBee!
+RYM has hundreds of genres in its database, so it can be difficult to categorize them.
+By doing the steps below, you can easily categorize most of them in MusicBee!

 # Genre categories